2022-csc-59866/movierate/README.md

    cd movierate-frontend
    ```

-1. Git chekout to the first version/commit of this repository (fronted) because now it is setup for deployment
+1. Git chekout to the first version/commit of this repository (fronted) because now it is setup for deployment.

    ```sh
    git checkout 649e6c09590d49a63d25226f0df844e6cb2c7297